-The Managers monitor investment movements and the level of forecast income and expenditure to ensure the provisions of Section 1158 are not breached.
-Baillie Gifford's heads of Business Risk & Internal Audit and Regulatory Risk provide regular reports to the Audit Committee on Baillie Gifford's monitoring programmes.
+The Managers monitor compliance with the provisions of Section 1158.
+Baillie Gifford's Business Risk & Internal Audit and Regulatory Risk Departments provide regular reports to the Audit Committee on Baillie Gifford's monitoring programmes.

 Major regulatory change could impose disproportionate compliance burdens on the Company.
 In such circumstances representation is made to ensure that the special circumstances of investment trusts are recognised.